 “We’re working to create a really strong foundation and to develop them as men,” he continued.
 “We ask, ‘Are they leaving here with a skill set that has really been refined?’
 And if we can do that, we’re hopefully doing more than just coaching them on the field,” Myers commented in a 2015 interview with The Lantern after being announced as the Head Coach for the U.S. Men’s U19 team.

-3 Key Strategies to Making a Lasting Impact
+3 Key Strategies for Making a Lasting Impact

 After reviewing a variety of coaching materials from across the web, one program stood out from the rest.
 One that truly aligned with the Signature Mission of solving a problem to help better the game for all those involved.
 The US Lacrosse Athlete Development Model, introduced in 2016, sought out to redesign the way in which athlete development is approached by coaches, players and parents, especially among the youth lacrosse ranks.
 A program that was designed to grow with the athlete from the first time they pick up a stick to the day they hang up their cleats for good, this program was designed to be different than any other sport and was created to be scalable to both the boys and girls game.
 College lacrosse coaching legend, Dom Starsia, shared with US Lacrosse the importance behind instilling a fundamental development plan.

 “It is our hope that parents and coaches can use this information as a guide and standard when making decisions about how best to encourage a young athlete’s participation and development in lacrosse.
 In changing times, we want to ensure that future generations will enjoy the game as much as we all have in our lifetime.” - Dom Starsia, via US Lacrosse

 Drawing from our own experiences combined with points from the LADM, we have compiled our top 3 fundamental philosophies that every youth lacrosse coach should emphasize to best prepare their athletes for future success.